-NOTE The jumper flex and wire assembly connecting the front cover assembly and the chassis prevent you from completely separating the two units.
+NOTE Flexible ribbon circuits (flexes) connecting the front cover assembly and the chassis prevent you from completely separating the two units.
+Display radios and radios with option boards have two flexes.

-6. Lay the chassis down.
-Rotate the front cover backward and slightly away from the chassis.

-- 7. Lift the latch on the main circuit board to release the jumper flex from its connector. - 8.
-Unplug the wires from the 4-pin connector.
+- 6. Lay the chassis down.
+Rotate the front cover backward and slightly away from the chassis. - 7.
+Lift the latches on the main circuit board to release the flexes from their connectors.